krudi/react-template/README.md

 ## Starting production mode

-Build and optimize your application with [Vite](https://github.com/vitejs/vite) for production
+Build and optimize your application with [Vite](https://github.com/vitejs/vite) for production.

 - `npm run build`: build for production with minification

 ## Exporting [React](https://reactjs.org) project

-Build the application, generate every route as a HTML file and statically export to directory
+Build the application, generate every route as a HTML file and statically export to directory.

 - `npm run export`: to generate static project files

 ## Starting the project

-Start the production server (after running `npm run build`)
+Start the production server (after running `npm run build`).

 - `npm run start`: starts a web-server with a preview of your project

 ## Commands for linting/fixing files

-Navigate into your project directory and start linting your files
+Navigate into your project directory and start linting your files.

 - `npm run lint:jsx`: lints [React](https://reactjs.org/docs/introducing-jsx.html) files
 - `npm run lint:js`: lints [JavaScript](https://www.javascript.com) files